 - 9. For purposes of the ISAs (UK), the following terms have the meanings attributed below: - (a) Component An entity or business activity for which group or component management prepares financial information that should be included in the group financial statements.
 (Ref: Para.
 A2-A4) - (b) Component auditor An auditor who, at the request of the group engagement team, performs work on financial information related to a component for the group audit.
+A component auditor may also be a Key Audit Partner.
 (Ref: Para.
 A7) - (c) Component management Management responsible for the preparation of the financial information of a component. - (d) Component materiality The materiality for a component determined by the group engagement team. - (e) Group All the components whose financial information is included in the group financial statements.
 A group always has more than one component. - (f) Group audit The audit of group financial statements. - (g) Group audit opinion The audit opinion on the group financial statements. - (h) Group engagement partner The partner or other person in the firm who is responsible for the group audit engagement and its performance, and for the auditor's report on the group financial statements that is issued on behalf of the firm.
+The group engagement partner is a Key Audit Partner.
 Where joint auditors conduct the group audit, the joint engagement partners and their engagement teams collectively constitute the group engagement partner and the group engagement team.
 This ISA (UK) does not, however, deal with the relationship between joint auditors or the work that one joint auditor performs in relation to the work of the other joint auditor. - (i) Group engagement team Partners, including the group engagement partner, and staff who establish the overall group audit strategy, communicate with component auditors, perform work on the consolidation process, and evaluate the conclusions drawn from the audit evidence as the basis for forming an opinion on the group financial statements.